Danny Meyer: Setting the Table

 Or the time a woman arrived at Tabla having left her wallet and cell phone in a taxi.
 The restaurant manager began calling her phone, reached the cab driver, and — without saying a word to her — he sent a staffer in a taxi to pick up her stuff while she was having lunch.
 Cost: $31.
 The customer’s response: Overwhelmed.
 Benefit: “I’d be surprised if this woman hasn’t already given Tabla 100 times that value in positive word-of-mouth.”

 I never quite realized how people can care so much over a dining experience.
 Meyer does.
-And that’s what is dazzling and inspiring about him — he operates on what he believes.
-Sure, there’s self-interest, but more to the point, there’s a sense of a life well-lived.
+And that’s what is dazzling and inspiring about him --- he operates on what he believes.
+Sure, there's self-interest, but more to the point, there's a sense of a life well-lived.
 Of a business well-run.
 Of employees who feel trusted and respected.
-And, finally, of guests who can’t wait to come back.
+And, finally, of guests who can't wait to come back.
 This is the very definition of a “virtuous circle.”
+[This was my experience at a lunch for food writers to mark the publication of The Gramercy Tavern Cookbook --- the restaurant's general manager was a bus boy.]

 I once heard a guru say: “When you aim for the highest things, only the highest things happen.”
 Many would scoff.
 They cut corners and do well in the short run.
 They have power for the thrill of pushing people around.
 Their word is not their bond.
 But we are talking about the span of a life here, and the worth of your work.
 Danny Meyer makes you hungry for the better life just in front of you — and fills you with confidence that it’s attainable.
 Eat his words.